 Speaking of arthritis, as in people, cold can increase the discomfort of arthritis.
 Providing an orthopedic bed in a warm part of the house, using a dog sweater, and providing some indoor exercise can help arthritic pets be more comfortable.

 During the cold winter months, many people use space heaters and woodburning stoves.
 Do not allow unsupervised pets in areas with space heaters which could be bumped over by the pet.
-Placing Scat mats on the floor may also be helpful in keeping pets away from stoves and heaters.
+Placing a Scat mat or X-Mat Training Mat on the floor may also be helpful in keeping pets away from stoves and heaters.

 Antifreeze should be out of pet's reach.
 Antifreeze, which contains ethylene glycol, is extremely poisonous; a few teaspoons can be lethal.
 Its sweet taste attracts pets and ingesting even a tiny amount causes fatal kidney toxicity.
 So, when tuning up your car for that holiday trip, make sure your pet does not have access to antifreeze containers and clean up any spills immediately.
 If you think your pet has consumed antifreeze, contact your veterinarian immediately.
 Time is of the essence.